RockingShip/ccbc/README.md

-# Welcome to Closed Continuous Bézier Curves (recalculated).
+# Welcome to the Wonderful World of Closed Continuous Bézier Curves (recalculated).

 This repo is a mess because it is preliminary.
 Collecting and constructing materials, documentation and samples.